-Our revised capital investment forecast is set out in the figure below.
+Our revised capital investment forecast is set out below.
 For the reasons discussed in this chapter, we consider this investment will allow us to keep our network affordable, resilient and flexible for our customers.

 CAPITAL INVESTMENT (\$MILLION, 2021)

 REVISED PROPOSAL % CHANGE FROM